ckeditor/ckeditor4/.npm/README.md

 </script>
 ```

-Note that you can also load editor using [CDN](https://cdn.ckeditor.com/#ckeditor4).
+Note that you can also load CKEditor 4 using [CDN](https://cdn.ckeditor.com/#ckeditor4).

 ## Features